codecat/catsight/Readme.md

 Cross-platform process memory viewer inspired by x64dbg.

 ## Features
-* Cross-platform (currently runs on Linux and Windows)
+* Cross-platform (currently runs on Linux and Windows).
-* View memory region mappings of any process
+* Attach to any process that your system user has access to.
+* Look at all the mapped pages of memory.
-* Browse and scroll through the memory of any process as an address table
+* Browse and scroll through the memory of any process as an address table.
-* Disassemble code in memory regions and jump between references
+* Disassemble code in memory regions and jump between references.

 ## Screenshots
 ### Data tab